Skip to main content

 Revenue, margin, cost to serve

-The State of Customer Value 2026 · Revlence
+Source: Revlence 2026 State of Customer Value Report

 Revlence

-The practitioners running these organisations describe customer value in economic terms: retention, tenure, balances, profitability, product depth.
-Their boards govern on NPS, active customer growth, and complaint volumes.
-Both positions belong to the same organisation, held simultaneously, and never reconciled.
-Customer experience is reported as an outcome to celebrate.
-The link to economic value is never drawn.
+The practitioners running these organisations confirm the pattern directly.
+They describe customer value the way a CFO would: retention, tenure, balances, profitability, product depth.
+Then they describe what their boards govern on: NPS, active customer growth, complaint volumes.
+Both positions belong to the same organisation.
+Both are held simultaneously.
+The reconciliation between them is what the measurement infrastructure has not yet produced.

 02